Chillicothe in Ross County, Ohio — The American Midwest (Great Lakes)

 Erected by Chillicothe Rotary Club.

 Location.
 39° 20.185′ N, 82° 58.795′ W. Marker is in Chillicothe, Ohio, in Ross County.
-Marker is at the intersection of Water Street and Mulberry Street, on the left when traveling east on Water Street.
+It is at the intersection of Water Street and Mulberry Street, on the left when traveling east on Water Street.
 Touch for map.
 Marker is in this post office area: Chillicothe OH 45601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ross County World War I Memorial (about 700 feet away, measured in a direct line); Cultural Influences of Chillicothe and Ross County (about 700 feet away); Enderlin Civil War Memorial (approx. 0.2 miles away); The "Statehood Riots" / The Enabling Act 1802 (approx. 0.2 miles away); Banking Crisis of 1819 (approx. 0.2 miles away); Scioto Lodge No. 6 F. & A. M. (approx. 0.2 miles away); Site of Ohio's First Statehouse
+At least 8 other markers are within walking distance of this marker: Ross County World War I Memorial (about 700 feet away, measured in a direct line); Cultural Influences of Chillicothe and Ross County (about 700 feet away); Enderlin Civil War Memorial (approx. 0.2 miles away); Veterans Memorial (approx. 0.2 miles away); The "Statehood Riots" / The Enabling Act 1802 (approx. 0.2 miles away); Banking Crisis of 1819 (approx. 0.2 miles away); Scioto Lodge No. 6 F. & A. M. (approx. 0.2 miles away); The First Statehouse (approx. Ό mile away).
+Touch for a list and map of all markers in Chillicothe.